Nevena90serbiangirl/qa-portfolio/01-manual-testing/bug-reports/QA-NOTE-validation-behavior.md

 # QA Note – Login Validation Behavior

-## Scenario Description
+## Scenario
 This scenario was tested to verify whether the login button remains disabled after correcting an invalid email input on the login page.

-## Test Result
+## Test Outcome
 The issue could not be reproduced.

-After correcting the email to a valid format and providing a password, the login button became enabled and the form could be submitted.
+After correcting the email to a valid format and providing a password, the login button became enabled and the form could be submitted successfully.

 ## Conclusion
 The system behaved as expected.